Listen to this article

-I-131 Denied Reason = International Travel
+#1 I-131 Denied Reason as International Travel

-If you do not have a visa to re-enter USA without AP, USCIS may also deny your pending i-485 AOS (Adjustment of status) application if you leave USA.
+If you do not have a visa to re-enter the USA without AP, USCIS may also deny your pending i-485 AOS (Adjustment of status) application if you leave the USA.

 You can find many forums filled with I-131 denial discussions.

-Normally, you are allowed to travel while your other visa like L-1, L-2, H1B, H-4, K-3, K-4 or V is still valid and can be used to re-enter the USA.
+Normally, you are allowed to travel while your other visa like L-1, L-2, H1B, H-4, K-3, K-4, or V is still valid and can be used to re-enter the USA.

-Advance Parole Denial at Port of Entry
+#2 AP denial at Port of Entry

-If you plan to return to USA using your valid H1B, then you can safely travel without AP as well.
+If you plan to return to the USA using your valid H1B, then you can safely travel without AP as well.

 These days, USCIS issues a combo card for both i485 EAD and AP.
 So, you need to wait for this card to be approved and receive it before travel.

 #2 Re-Enter USA with AP status

-You can change your i94 status again to H1B by filing H1B extension, Amendment or Transfer after entering on AP.
-Once H1B is approved, you will get a new i94 with status =”H1B Admitted“.
+You can change your i94 status again to H1B by filing an H1B extension, Amendment, or Transfer after entering on AP.
+Once H1B is approved, you will get a new i94 with the status as “H1B Admitted“.

-If you plan to re-enter USA using AP and directly want to work for NEW employer (which does not hold your H1B currently) on Day 1, then you need to use your i485 EAD.
+If you plan to re-enter the USA using AP and directly want to work for a NEW employer (which does not hold your H1B currently) on Day 1, then you need to use your i485 EAD.

 Status after AP i94 Expired

-If you do not change your status from “Parolee” to “H1B” explicitly by filing H1B extension, your status will automatically be changed to ‘period of authorized stay’ with i485 pending once i94 expires.
+If you do not change your status from “Parolee” to “H1B” explicitly by filing an H1B extension, your status will automatically be changed to a ‘period of authorized stay’ with i485 pending once i94 expires.

 You will have to use your i-485 EAD (filed using form i765) to keep working if you want.